crystal-lang/crystal-book/syntax_and_semantics/next.md

 # The above prints the numbers 2, 4 and 5
 ```

-But `next` can also be used to exit from captured blocks, for example:
+But `next` can also be used to exit from blocks, for example:

 ```crystal
 def block